 Others songs date from the mid-1800's—a period in which four-part shape note music was predominant at camp-meetings and revivals in the South and Southeast.
 Composers such as E. J. King, J. P. Rees, William Walker, and B. F. White typify the style of this time period.

-In the early 1900's after W. M. Cooper first published his revision, songs were added that were written by composers like T. J. Allen, D. J. Givens, and John W. Miller.
+In 1902 W. M. Cooper first published his revision.
+He labeled the books as “Revised and Improved.”
+Songs were added that were written by composers including T. J. Allen, D. J. Givens, and John W. Miller.

-The book was extensively revised and updated in 1992 as a result of the work of the music committee of the Sacred Harp Book company, led by Stanley Smith of Alabama.
-The new book includes 36 new songs, including a few by modern composers such as Stanley Smith, R. L. Vaughn, and Morris Nowlin.
+The music committee, led by Stanley Smith of Alabama, extensively revised and updated the book in 1992.
+The new book includes 36 new songs, including a few by modern composers such as Stanley Smith, Robert L. Vaughn, and Morris Nowlin.

-In 2006 the book went through a much more extensive revision.
-This time 14 new tunes were added, including one tune each from the following composers: David Lee, and Clark Lee.
-Also 168 tunes were retypeset with a cleaner print and with additional verses in some cases.
+The book went through a much more extensive revision in 2006.
+This time, 14 new tunes were added from composers including David Lee, and Clarke Lee.
+Also, 168 tunes were retypeset with a cleaner print and in some cases with additional verses.
 Many other modern composers continue to write in the Sacred Harp style.

 The Cooper Book may be ordered from the Sacred Harp Book Company, Bill Aplin, Secretary/Treasurer, 200 S. Johnson St., Samson, AL 36477.
 For current pricing information, please visit Warren Steel's Sacred Harp Resources page.